 By now, we are all familiar with the common symptoms of COVID-19, including cough, shortness of breath, loss of taste or smell and fever or chills.
-But did you know there can be prolonged effects of the disease that can last for weeks or even months after infection?
-In a recent study, the Centers for Disease Control and Prevention note that 35% of those surveyed who had a symptomatic infection did not feel “back to normal” two-three weeks after testing positive.
-Here’s more on what these “COVID long haulers” experience:
+But did you know that some people experience prolonged effects of the disease that can last for weeks or even months after infection?
+According to a recent study, up to eighty percent of individuals who had COVID-19 are experiencing long-term effects.
+Here’s more on what these “COVID long haulers” experience.

 What are the most common lasting effects?